0xhebi/BND-Recruitment-2021-CTF-Web-Security/Secret Vexillology Society/Writeup.md

 }
 ```

 Alright <code>$user</code> variable has that <code>handle_auth()</code> which is returning us an object with JWT's claims.
 So it was time to re-analyze that <code>auth.php</code> file.
-Function <code>handle_auth()</code> is checking for cookie session which is supposed to be JWT token after that it is parsing the token and getting the key using <code>get_key($kid)</code> function from "kid" parameter.
-And verifying the key with a signature that happens to be SHA 384.
+Function <code>handle_auth()</code> is checking for the cookie session which is supposed to be JWT token, after that it is parsing the token and getting the key using <code>get_key($kid)</code> function from "kid" parameter and verifying the key with a signature that happens to be SHA 384.
 Taking a better look at <code>get_key($kid)</code> function it takes "kid" parameter from JWT, then it does check on it, if there is no $kid or if $kid is not matching regex pattern or if "kid" doesn't exist as file in <code>/keys/</code> directory set $kid to default symlink that is pointing to key id.
 After all kid is Header Parameter that is a hint indicating which key
 was used to secure the JWS(JSON Web Signature).
 From RFC:
 <blockquote>
 <pre>